-Current estimates on the prevalence of autism in England indicate that there around I.I per cent of people have autism.
-An estimated 70 young people aged 17-18 could be eligible for adult services and out of the 70 an estimated 50 per cent have a primary need of Autism.
-This could increase with the implementation of the Care Act as this looks to the local authority to assess as early as possible anyone who would significantly benefit from this assessment.
-There is also a marked increase in the number of older adults in line with growth in the population aged 65 and over.
+Current estimates on the prevalence of autism in England indicate that there around 1.1 per cent of people have autism.
+In Buckinghamshire this translates to approximately 5,050 individuals with autistic spectrum disorders.

+An estimated 70 young people aged 17-18yrs could be eligible for adult services and out of the 70 an estimated 50% have a primary need of Autism.
+There is also a marked increase in the number of older adults being diagnosed with autism in line with growth in the population aged 65yrs and over.